-We will be continually monitoring and following guidance from the CDC, World Health Organization (WHO), and our local Boards of Health and State Departments of Public Health.
+We are continually monitoring and following guidance from the CDC, World Health Organization (WHO), and our local Boards of Health and State Departments of Public Health.

 The global situation with COVID-19 is actively evolving and we will communicate any pertinent updates to you.

-We anticipate that seniors, especially those with dementia or those being discharged from a hospital or rehab facility, will continue to need urgent placement into our communities.
-We will continue to work with families and potential residents to set up virtual tours and assist with a smooth move-in that follows our stringent health protocols.
+We anticipate that some seniors, especially those with dementia or those being discharged from a hospital or rehabilitation facility, will need urgent placement into our community.
+We will work with healthcare professionals, families and potential residents to assist with a smooth move-in that follows our stringent health protocols.